 Fees

-Access to CPS counseling services is free to all registered UC Berkeley students.
+Access to CAPS counseling services is free to all registered UC Berkeley students.
 Students do not need to have purchased the Student Health Insurance Plan to see a counselor.
 Initial phone and in-person consultations, urgent visits, and short-term counseling visits are all free.
 Minimal fees apply to other services.
 See Tang’s counseling fee chart for more information.

 After Hours Assistance

-If you need help after hours, call Tang’s After Hours Assistance at 510.643.7197 and ask to speak with a counselor.
+If you need help after hours, call the 24/7 Counseling Line at 855.817.5667 and ask to speak with a counselor.

 Self assessment